cgtrout/MSFS-PyScriptManager/readme.md

 - **fenix_radio.py:** Shows a draggable radio panel that shows A32x RMP1 active/standby channels.
 (Requires Mobiflight "WASM" module installation).
 - **fenix_lights.py:** Preassign flight deck lighting knob values.
 Also allows one knob to control all screen brightness or to optionally bind a joystick axis to control screen lighting.
 This will also reset all of the lights to get around the MSFS 2024 'full bright' lighting bug.
 (Requires Mobiflight "WASM" module installation).
 - **metar_load.py:** Load a historical metar based on Simulator or real world time - can print to virtual_pos_printer.
 - **plot_altitude.py:** Shows a draggable graph panel of altitude - can easily be changed to other SimConnect variables.
+Can also export recorded data as CSV.
 - **plot_joystick.py:** Show visualization of joystick and trim values state.
 Will either show heli or plane trims dynamically.

 # Script Groups